K745 Blue Shark

-The K745 Blue Shark (Hangul: 청상어 경어뢰) is a light anti-submarine torpedo developed for the Republic of Korea Navy in 2004.
+The K745 Blue Shark (Korean: 청상어; RR: Cheong-sang-eo) is a lightweight anti-submarine torpedo developed for the Republic of Korea Navy in 2004.

+Development

 The Blue Shark torpedo can be deployed from surface ships, ASW helicopters and maritime patrol aircraft.
 Production cost for each torpedo is at about ₩ 1,000,000,000.

 Blue Shark torpedoes are fitted to the Incheon class frigate (FFX).
+It is exported to the Philippines as part of the acquisition process for the Jose Rizal-class Frigates.

 Variants

 An improved variant, the lightweight torpedo-2 is being developed by LIG Nex1.
 New capabilities include longer range and lesser vulnerability to decoys.
+The research and development program is expected to be complete in 2029.